jmbarne3/jimbarnesdev/_posts/2023-06-05-private-composer-github.md

 ### Initializing Satis

 At this point we need to decide where our repository will be hosted.
 If you're not using a custom domain, the site will be hosted at a default location that uses the pattern `https://<username>.github.io/<respository-name>`.
-So with the username of "bobby" and the repository name "packagist-repo", the site would be hosted at `https://bobby.github.io/packagist-repo`.
+So with the username of "bilbo" and the repository name "composer-repo", the site would be hosted at `https://bilbo.github.io/composer-repo`.
 We'll use that username/repo combination in the example code below.

 To initialize the repository, we'll use a built-in command: